-I spent eight days and seven nights in this beautiful country and I want to share with you my insights, while I have everything fresh in my memory.
+I spent eight days and seven nights in this beautiful country, and I want to share with you my insights while I have everything fresh in my memory.
 Here is some essential information about Jordan that you need to know before visiting this beautiful country.

-The internet is full of nice pictures from the Middle East and from Jordan.
-So far I’ve visited Lebanon and Jordan and I can say I love the Middle East culture and food.
+So far, I’ve visited Lebanon and Jordan, and I can say I love Middle Eastern culture and food.
 Their food is vegans’ food heaven.
 But more on that later.

-Before heading to Jordan, you have to keep in mind some essential information about Jordan.
+Before heading to Jordan, you have to keep in mind some essential information about Jordan

 1. Jordan is a Muslim country.

 While men have no unusual restrictions, as a woman, it’s better to wear long pants or a skirt (to cover your knees at least) and a normal T-shirt that covers your shoulders and without cleavage.
 Loose clothes are preferred.
 Western women might find this unusual, but it’s not complicated to dress like this.